Narmilan-A/Smart-Vegetation-Mapping-Workshop/ArcGIS Online Guide for Beginners.md

 2. **Click "Sign In"**:
    - On the top-right corner of the website, click on the **Sign In** button.

-3. **Enter Your Credentials**:
+3. **Sign In Options**:
    - If you have an ArcGIS account, enter your **username** and **password**.
    - If you don’t have an account, click **Create an account** to set one up.

+### Sign In Using Organizational URL

+If your organisation has a subscription to ArcGIS Online, you can sign in using your organisation's URL.
+This will give you access to organisation-specific content, tools, and shared resources.

+1. **Choose "Sign in with your ArcGIS organization"**:
+   - After clicking **Sign In**, you will be prompted to either sign in with your Esri account or your organization's account.
+Choose the **Sign in with your ArcGIS organization** option.

+2. **Enter Your Organization's URL**:
+   - You will be asked to enter your organisation’s ArcGIS Online URL.
+This typically looks like: `https://<your_organisation_name>.arcgis.com`.

+3. **Enter Your Credentials**:
+   - After entering your organisation's URL, you will be prompted to enter your organisation's **username** and **password**.

 4. **Access Your Dashboard**:
-   - Once logged in, you’ll be taken to your **Content** page, which acts as a dashboard for managing your maps, data, and other resources.
+   - Once logged in, you’ll be taken to your **Content** page, which acts as a dashboard for managing your maps, data, and other resources within your organisation.

 ---